 Either way, it paints a picture that’s much more muddled than it was just a couple months ago.
 There’s now a plausible path to a second term for Obama and to continued Democratic control of the Senate.
 Until Republicans draw sharper contrasts with the opposition and start identifying their new leaders of tomorrow, the status quo may well prevail in November.

-This article appears in the Feb.
-8, 2012, edition of National Journal Daily.
+This article appears in the February 8, 2012 edition of NJ Daily.